samuelkinyanjui/bookstore_add_reducers/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- More react redux tasks
+- More on API and Rudex

 <p align="right">(<a href="#readme-top">back to top</a>)</p>